Students are required to submit a Case Study pertaining to the client group of their choice (Adult, Paediatric or ALD).

 All aspects of the Case Study must comply with professional guidelines on consent.

 Plagiarism may take a number of forms, but essentially means presenting other people’s work as if it were your own.
-More subtle plagiarism may involve ‘lifting’ sentences or paragraphs from sources; slightly re-arranging this and intercalating it with one’s own work.
-There is absolutely nothing wrong with using quotes to augment your work providing they are attributed.
+More subtle plagiarism may involve ‘lifting’ sentences or paragraphs from sources, slightly re-arranging this and intercalating it with one’s own work.
+There is nothing wrong with using quotes to augment your work providing they are attributed.
 The quotations should be clearly identified as such, and the author and source indicated.
 The same applies to diagrams and figures that you may wish to include in your work.
 If you have copied from another source, then you must reference that correctly.

 If you are unable to complete your Case Study because you are no longer in contact with the client, hypothesise what your intervention, management and treatment may have been.